KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 ## 👑 KeyboardKit Pro

-[KeyboardKit Pro][Pro] unlocks a ``Autocomplete/LocalService`` and ``Autocomplete/RemoteService`` and injects a ``Autocomplete/LocalService`` into ``KeyboardInputViewController/services`` when you register a valid license.
-These services are open to inheritance, so you can inherit and customize them to fit your needs.
+[KeyboardKit Pro][Pro] unlocks a ``Autocomplete/LocalAutocompleteService`` and ``Autocomplete/RemoteAutocompleteService`` and injects the local service into ``KeyboardInputViewController/services`` when you register a valid license.
+You can inherit these services and customize them to your needs.

 ### Local Autocomplete

-The ``Autocomplete/LocalService`` performs autocomplete operations locally, on-device.
-It supporst many keyboard locales, works offline, doesn't require Full Access and can integrate with system services, like the local lexicon.
+The ``Autocomplete/LocalAutocompleteService`` performs on-device autocomplete.
+It supports many locales, works offline, doesn't require Full Access and can integrate with system services, like the local lexicon.

 The service supports: **arabic, bulgarian, czech, danish, dutch, dutch_belgium, english, english_gb, english_us, filipino, finnish, french, french_belgium, french_switzerland, german, german_austria, german_switzerland, greek, hebrew, hungarian, irish, italian, norwegian, polish, portuguese_brazil, portuguese, romanian, russian, spanish, swedish, turkish, ukrainian**.